stevegood/potus-stories/README.md

 ### #3 As a user, I would like to have a screen which shows a pie chart breakdown of all Presidential parties.

-- Should show a full-page pie chart depicting the party each president served under
+- Should show a large pie chart depicting the party each president served under
-- Page should have a legend for the corresponding pie chart

 ---